 advertising, words, opinions and images continue to be censured, corrected, silenced and removed from public view in the name of protecting us from harm.

-responsibility from parents who may lack confidence or familiarity with the internet and be uncertain what young people might be seeing online or know how to address this.
-Like many discussions within the sexualisation debate (which this is falling
+removes responsibility from parents who may lack confidence or familiarity with the internet and be uncertain what young people might be seeing online or know how to address this.
+Like many discussions within the sexualisation debate (which this

-put young people at risk.
+that might put young people at risk.
 Moreover the media have not been particularly careful to focus on the wide range of evidence addressing media effects in this area (and particularly about young people's use of online porn).
-Instead most media coverage have
+Instead most media

 Paul Chambers, who was convicted of sending a menacing communication after he joked on Twitter that he would blow Doncaster's Robin Hood Airport sky high , has won the right to appeal the decision, Index on Censorship has learned.

 It is believed the case will now go before the High Court in spring 2011.

 David Allen Green, the solicitor and blogger who has been advising Chambers, welcomed the decision by Doncaster Crown Court: